 Now, these two options each have their own individual specifications which are very relevant to us.

 Because we need to comply with this specification if we want to fly the route or procedure that we are looking to use.
 Both options can be split up into oceanic or remote routes (airways), and enroute and terminal procedures (i.e SIDs, STARs, approaches).
 Please remember though that only RNP can be used for the approach phase.
 So to summarise:

 - Aircraft equipment can cross-check itself? -> RNP and RNAV procedures can be flown.

 - Aircraft equipment can’t cross-check itself? -> Only RNAV procedures can be flown, and also means no PBN approaches!

 Have a look below at the overview on what specification belongs to each group:

 I know all the acronyms and numbers can be a little overwhelming, but don’t worry, we will look at each one individually in a little bit.
 The first thing to understand is what those little numbers mean.

 When you see something like “RNAV 10”, the 10 means that the aircraft flying that specific procedure or route must stay accurately on track with a 10 mile accuracy 95% of the flight time.
 So the smaller the number, the more accurate your aircraft equipment needs to be to fly said procedure, got it?

 So where do those numbers actually come from?
-Are they trying to make life harder than it already is?
-No you silly, they are based on some actual calculations and definitions, which I will simplify to make you not want to scream and run away.
+Well, they are based on some actual calculations and definitions, which we will simplify to make you not want to cry and run away.

 Let’s say we, as the regulator, want to create a route from A to B. We figure out what the best location on earth is for the route and start with something called the “desired path“.